egome007/Net/README.md

 # Development Requirements

 +	Use Python and Trello software management in the context of techonologies learned.
-+	Use Matplotlib to create a total of 6–8 visualizations of your data (ideally, at least 2 per ”question” you ask of your data).
 +	Save JPG images of your visualizations to distribute to the class and instructional team, and for inclusion in your presentation.
-+	(Optional) Use at least one API, if you can find an API with data pertinent to your primary research questions.
++	Will use at least one API, if you can find an API with data pertinent to your primary project scope.
-+	Create a write-up summarizing your major findings.
-This should include a heading for each “question” you asked of your data and a short description of your findings and any relevant plots.
++	Create a write-up summarizing our team learning obejctive and lessons learned.

 # Presentation

 +	15-minute project overview
-+	Questions we found interesting and what motivated our answer
++	Challenges we found interesting
-+	Where and how we found the data and how we used this information to answer these questions
++	Where and how we found the technologies and how we used this information to acoomplish our tasks
-+	The data exploration and cleanup process (accompanied by our Jupyter Notebooks)
++	The project exploration and building process (accompanied by our code)
-+	The analysis process (accompanied by your COLAB)
-+	Our conclusions, which should include a numerical summary and visualizations of that summary
++	Our conclusions, which should include a summary and visualizations
-+	The implications of our findings: what do our findings mean?